ryanpizzuto/target.en/help/c-integrating-target-with-mac/a4t/c-a4t-troubleshooting/a4t-troubleshooting.md

 >
 >No data is lost when listed as "unspecified."
 The data is properly assigned to the appropriate activity or experience after the classification runs.

+## A4T Activities reports include a row with a large number of "unspecified" events. {#added_unspecified_events}

+There will always be an unspecified events row shown, depending on the metric you use to display the data.
+If you use a Target-only metric, that "unspecified" row will not be displayed.
+If you use a more common metric, that row will appear again in the report.

+That "unspecified" line item won't have any Target-associated information (e.g. no visitors/visits/impressions).
+The only way to avoid having it in the report is to set Target on absolutely every request sent from that page, which makes no sense.

 ## My Analytics data shows an inflated visit or visitor count since starting A4T. {#section_4BE374E573D44FB7918611699B74F58E}

 For more information, see [Minimizing Inflated Visit and Visitor Counts in A4T](/help/c-integrating-target-with-mac/a4t/c-a4t-troubleshooting/minimizing-inflated-visit-and-visitor-counts-a4t.md#concept_A515C2DE126E44B6AD97754C2C6D5235).